Verified Purchaser badge

-Since my original review on February 24, 2025, Canyon's resume writer has seen considerable improvements.
+Since my original review (2/24/2025), Canyon's resume writer has seen considerable improvements.
 The platform now offers users much greater control over the format and content, allowing for the creation of a far better and more customized resume.
-While the resume rating system is still not perfect, it now at least provides a better explanation for the score.
-However, as another reviewer pointed out, it would be even more beneficial if the rating were more personalized to the amount of experience an individual possesses.
+While the resume rating system is still not perfect, it now at least provides better explanations for the score.
+However, it would be even more beneficial if the rating were more personalized to the amount of experience an individual possesses.
 Overall, the updated resume writer makes Canyon a good product, especially for those at the beginning or mid-career levels.

 Despite these positive changes to the resume builder, a critical feature, the auto-apply, has never worked for me.
 The Chrome plugin is advertised to auto-apply on various job sites like Indeed, Glassdoor, LinkedIn, Workday, and Greenhouse, but in my experience, it does not function at all, anywhere.
 The only reliable function of their Chrome plugin is the application tracking feature, which works pretty well for adding jobs to the tracker.
 However, for actual auto-application, I still need to rely on alternative tools such as Simplify or Loop CV, as they support auto-apply across a wider range of job boards.